Membership is a benefit and a very important part of your financial future—the MTRS is your retirement plan.

 Do I have to become a member of the MTRS?

-If you meet the eligibility requirements stated above, yes.
+If you meet the eligibility requirements stated above, yes, it is mandatory.

 How much am I required to contribute?